PL-11

 PL-11 is a high-level machine-oriented programming language for the PDP-11, developed by R.D.
 Russell of CERN in 1971.
 Written in Fortran IV, it is similar to PL360 and is cross-compiled on other machines.

 PL-11 was originally developed as part of the Omega project, a particle physics facility operational at CERN (Geneva, Switzerland) during the 1970s.
 The first version was written for the CII 10070, a clone of the XDS Sigma 7 built in France.
 Towards the end of the 1970s it was ported to the IBM 370/168, then part of CERN's computer centre.
+In 1974, it was ported to the Burroughs B6700 at Massey University in New Zealand.

 A report describing the language is available from CERN.